Deranged0tter/hellsgopher/README.md

     will run a command with either `bash -c` or `cmd /C` and will provide no output

 PSReturn(command string) (string, error)
-    runs a command with `powershell -Command "& {}"` and returns the output as a string
+    runs a command with `powershell.exe` and returns the output as a string

 PSSTDOUT(command string)
-    runs a command with `powershell -Command "& {}"` and prints the output and error to STDOUT
+    runs a command with `powershell.exe` and prints the output and error to STDOUT

 PSNoOut(command string)
-    runs a command with `powershell -Command "& {}"` and will provide no output
+    runs a command with `powershell.exe` and will provide no output
 ```

 ## File Manipulation